yuqingc7/Unphased-LAI/docker_image_set_up.md

 # How the Docker image was set up for this project

-## Already done for you, the Docker image can be loaded from the tar file "lai_unphased.tar")
+## Already done for you, the Docker image can be loaded from docker hub "yuqingchen/unphased-lai")

 ```
 ### pull the image from DockerHub